-Activist Rona Wilson moves Bombay HC for SIT inquiry into letters planted against him on his laptop
+Activist Rona Wilson moves Bombay HC for SIT inquiry into letters allegedly planted on his laptop

-He has sought his immediate release and a stay on proceedings in the Bhima Koregaon case.
+A Massachusetts-based digital forensics firm said that key evidence against jailed activists in Bhima Koregaon case was planted using malware.

-Activist Rona Wilson on Wednesday moved the Bombay High Court seeking the formation of a Special Investigation Team to inquire into the planting of fabricated documents in his computer over a course of about 22 months.
+Activist Rona Wilson on Wednesday moved the Bombay High Court seeking the formation of a Special Investigation Team to inquire into the alleged planting of fabricated documents in his computer over a course of about 22 months.
 Wilson was the first person to be arrested in the Bhima Koregaon case.

 According to a report from Arsenal Consulting, a Massachusetts-based digital forensics firm, key evidence against activists and intellectuals, who have been arrested in the Bhima Koregaon case, was planted using a malware on a laptop seized by the police.